Witiko/doctoral-thesis/main.md

 also released [the only public implementation of the fastText positional model and our fastText constrained positional model.][5]

-## Approximate Nearest-Neighbor Search in Vector Spaces
+## Approximate Nearest Neighbor Search in Vector Spaces
 \label{sec:approximate-nearest-neighbor-search-speed}

 The amount of information that a math information retrieval system must store